 Pricing across the entire range starts from $38,480 and goes up to $49,495 plus on-road costs.
 Starting with the two FWD variants the Escape Ambiente FWD EcoBoost from $38,480 and the Escape Trend FWD EcoBoost from $41,990.
 The rest of the range are AWD models, starting with the Escape Trend AWD EcoBoost from $44,990, Escape Trend AWD Diesel from $46,490, Escape ST-Line AWD EcoBoost from $49,495, Escape Titanium AWD EcoBoost from $53,490 and finishing up with the Escape Titanium AWD Diesel from $54,990.

 For a mid-range mid-size SUV, the list of standard features is impressive, which only grow as you step up through the range.
-Standard feature available for the Ambiente model include active city safe, cruise control with adjustable speed limiting, rear-view camera with rear parking sensors, smart key with keyless start, hill launch assist, electric power-assisted steering, torque vectoring control, daytime running lights, dual climate control, leather steering wheel, 8.0” colour touch screen, Apple CarPlay and Android Auto, satellite navigation and SYNC 3 Bluetooth connectivity.
+Standard features available for the Ambiente model include active city safe, cruise control with adjustable speed limiting, rear-view camera with rear parking sensors, smart key with keyless start, hill launch assist, electric power-assisted steering, torque vectoring control, daytime running lights, dual climate control, leather steering wheel, 8.0” colour touch screen, Apple CarPlay and Android Auto, satellite navigation and SYNC 3 Bluetooth connectivity.

-The Trend spec adds in blind spot information system, intelligent AWD, privacy glass for rear passenger and black windows, automatic headlights, headlights follow me home, power-adjustable auto-folding mirrors that are heated with side indicators and puddle lamps, rain-sensing wipers, roof rails, rear-view mirror with auto-dimming and leather gearshift
+The Trend spec adds in blind spot information system, intelligent AWD, privacy glass for rear passenger and black windows, automatic headlights, headlights follow me home, power-adjustable auto-folding mirrors that are heated with side indicators and puddle lamps, rain-sensing wipers, roof rails, rear-view mirror with auto-dimming and leather gearshift.

 Titanium and ST-Line go a little further and both get active park assist, adaptive cruise control, sensors – front parking, smart key – keyless entry and start and a premium audio system with 9 speakers.

-However, there are several features that are solely available for the Titanium only, they are adaptive cruise control, driver alert driver drowsiness detection, forward alert, lane-keeping aid, headlight automatic high beam, headlight adaptive Bi-xenon HID, rear LED taillights, tailgate – hands free power tailgate, panoramic power roof, ambient lighting, front heated seats, 6 way manual passenger seat, 10 way power driver seats, and leather trim
+However, there are several features that are solely available for the Titanium only, they are adaptive cruise control, driver alert driver drowsiness detection, forward alert, lane-keeping aid, headlight automatic high beam, headlight adaptive Bi-xenon HID, rear LED taillights, tailgate – hands-free power tailgate, panoramic power roof, ambient lighting, front heated seats, 6-way manual passenger seat, 10-way power driver seats, and leather trim.